Yos Riady

 Essential Metrics to Track

 Identifying essential metrics for a DeFi metrics dashboard is crucial for effective performance tracking.
 Key metrics include Daily Active Wallets (DAU), which measure user engagement, and the User Activation Rate, indicating how many wallets perform their first onchain action within a specified timeframe.
 Additionally, tracking Customer Acquisition Cost (CAC) and Lifetime Value (LTV) provides insights into the financial efficiency of acquisition strategies.
-These metrics enable teams to optimize their approach and enhance user retention.
+These core KPIs enable teams to optimize their approach and enhance user retention.

 Step 1: Define Your Core KPIs and Business Objectives

 Defining core KPIs and business objectives is the first step in building a DeFi metrics dashboard.
 Teams should identify metrics that directly align with their goals, such as user acquisition, transaction volume, and revenue growth.
-By establishing clear objectives, teams can focus on what matters most and ensure that their dashboard reflects these priorities.

-For instance, a project aiming to increase user retention might track metrics like daily active users and churn rate.
 This targeted approach not only enhances clarity but also drives better decision-making.
 A well-defined KPI framework can lead to improved performance outcomes and align team efforts toward shared objectives.

 Step 2: Choose Your Analytics Platform and Data Sources

 Choosing the right analytics platform and data sources is a critical step in building a DeFi metrics dashboard.
 The selected platform should integrate seamlessly with various data sources, enabling comprehensive analysis of both user behavior and project performance.
-A well-chosen analytics solution can transform complex data into actionable insights, fostering informed decision-making.

 When evaluating options, teams must consider whether to build a custom solution or purchase an existing platform.
 Each approach has distinct advantages and challenges that can impact long-term strategy and scalability.
 Additionally, combining onchain data, which tracks blockchain transactions, with offchain data, such as user interactions on websites or apps, provides a holistic view of user engagement.
 This integration is vital for understanding the complete user journey and optimizing product offerings.

-Effective utilization of analytics tools can lead to enhanced user experiences and improved project outcomes, ultimately driving growth in the DeFi space .
+Effective utilization of analytics tools can lead to enhanced user experiences and improved project outcomes, ultimately driving growth in the DeFi space.

 Evaluating Build vs. Buy Options